The best accounting software for small businesses 2024

 Adding extra team members costs £7 per person, per month – so we don’t recommend it for larger teams.
 FreshBooks’ more advanced payment features will also incur a fee of £15 per month.
 For a further breakdown, visit our guide to FreshBooks’ pricing.

-Buying guide: How to choose the right small business accounting software
+Buying guide: How to choose the right accounting software for your small business

 Here’s an in-depth look at the key factors and features small businesses should consider when choosing accounting software: